-The highlight of this recipe is its rich and balanced flavors.
-The sweetness from the bell peppers and the mild tang from the tomatoes complement the Cajun seasoning beautifully.
+Hello, the highlight of this Cajun chicken stew recipe is its rich and balanced flavors.
+The sweetness from the bell peppers and the mild tang from the tomatoes complement the Cajun seasoning beautifully, making it a comforting choice among spicy chicken dinner recipes.

 I've reserved this easy recipe for busy fall/winter weeknight dinners(also this Spicy Chicken Noodle Soup); all I need to do is sear the chicken and dump all the ingredients into the slow cooker.
 That's it!
 The slow cooker takes care of the rest.

-By dinnertime, my family can enjoy a warm, flavorful Cajun chicken stew with rice or cornbread as a satisfying meal.
+By dinnertime, my family can enjoy a warm, flavorful Cajun chicken stew with rice or cornbread, making it a satisfying meal.

-- Chicken thighs: I used boneless, skinless chicken thighs; you can also use chicken breast.
+- Chicken thighs: I used boneless, skinless thighs; you can also use boneless, skinless chicken breast.

 - Cajun seasoning: You can use store-bought Cajun seasoning, or make your own by mixing paprika, cayenne pepper, garlic powder, and onion powder.